arastoob/fs-bench/README.md

 # FS-Bench: file and storage system benchmarking framework

-FS-Bench is an open source becnhmarking and plotting framework that is configurable and easy to use for evaluating the file and storage systems' performance by executing the pre-defined micro-benchmarks that capture the effect of caching and buffering whenever applicable, or replaying any trace logs.
+FS-Bench is an open-source benchmarking and plotting framework that is configurable and easy to use for evaluating the file and storage systems' performance by executing the pre-defined micro-benchmarks that capture the effect of caching and buffering whenever applicable, or replaying any trace logs.

-FS-Bench generates more accurate statistics in comparison to other benchmarks and plots the results.
-Also, FS-Bench provides real-time benchmarks to reveals the system's behaviour during time.
-Such real-time plots provides useful information about the system's sync periods, the performance degradation, and the operations' execution times.
+FS-Bench generates more accurate statistics compared to other benchmarks and plots the results.
+Also, FS-Bench provides real-time benchmarks to reveal the system's behaviour over time.
+Such real-time plots provide useful information about the system's sync periods, performance degradation, and the operations' execution times.

 FS-Bench also supports benchmarking multiple systems in a single run and